FollyBeachBaptist/follybeachbaptist.org/_pages/announcements.md

 ![Announcement Image](https://raw.githubusercontent.com/FollyBeachBaptist/follybeachbaptist.org/main/assets/images/Summy%20Celebration.jpg)
 **RICHARD AND DEBBIE SUMMEY CELEBRATION WEEK, MAY 4-10**
 The community is invited to join us for Richard and Debbie Summey’s Celebration Week.
 Below are descriptions of each event and links to register.
-...
-**RICHARD AND DEBBIE SUMMEY CELEBRATION WEEK, MAY 4-10**
-The community is invited to join us for Richard and Debbie Summey’s Celebration Week.
-Below are descriptions of each event and links to register.

 **Sunday, May 4, 11 a.m. - 12:30 p.m. in the Sanctuary**